proofit404/stories/docs/story.md

 ### Steps executed in specified order

 To call the story, you need to instantiate the class first.
-After that you could pass `State` object to the story call and story would be executed.
+After that you could pass state object to the story call and story would be executed.

 If methods of the story are coroutines, you need to `await` story call as well.
 The same as you do with regular coroutine methods defined on your classes.